Goalkeeper (association football): History

 Association football, like many sports, has experienced many changes in tactics resulting in the generation and elimination of different positions.
 Goalkeeper is the only position that is certain to have existed since the codification of the sport.
 Even in the early days of organised football, when systems were limited or non-existent and the main idea was for all players to attack and defend, teams had a designated member to play as the goalkeeper.

 The earliest account of football teams with player positions comes from Richard Mulcaster in 1581 and does not specify goalkeepers.
 The earliest specific reference to keeping goals comes from Cornish Hurling in 1602.
 According to Carew: "They pitch two bushes in the ground, some eight or ten foot asunder; and directly against them, ten or twelve score off, other twayne in like distance, which they term their Goals.
 One of these is appointed by lots, to one side, and the other to his adverse party.
 There is assigned for their guard, a couple of their best stopping Hurlers."
 Other references to scoring goals begin in English literature in the early 17th century; for example, in John Day's play The Blind Beggar of Bethnal Green (performed c.
 1600; published 1659): "I'll play a gole at camp-ball" (an extremely violent variety of football, popular in East Anglia).
 Similarly, in a 1613 poem, Michael Drayton refers to "when the Ball to throw, And drive it to the Gole, in squadrons forth they goe".
 It seems inevitable that wherever a game has evolved goals, some form of goalkeeping must also be developed.
-David Wedderburn refers to what has been translated from Latin as to "keep goal" in 1633, though this does not necessarily imply a fixed goalkeeper position.
+David Wedderburn refers to what has been translated from Latin as to "keep goal" in 1633, although this does not necessarily imply a fixed goalkeeper position.